This is the multi-page printable view of this section. Click here to print.

 You can create a snapshot of the current point in time immediately.
 To create a snapshot, follow the steps below.

-5. Confirm Click the button.
-It creates a snapshot.
+5. Click the Confirm button.
+Creating a snapshot.

 7. Check the generated snapshot.